shadowhunt22/mod-wiki/apis/enchantment-text-styling/data-formats.md

 ### Minimum and Maximum Level

-To change the color of Proection to red if it is level 2 or above and level 4 or below, create a `protection.json` file and place it in `data/enchantment-text-styling/styling/enchantment` with the following data:
+To change the color of `Protection II, III` and `IV` to red if it is level 2 or above and level 4 or below, create a `protection.json` file and place it in `data/enchantment-text-styling/styling/enchantment` with the following data:

 ```json
 {